Onboard your company to Slack

 💡 Have the Executive Sponsor send an email announcing the move to Slack.
 To get the ball rolling, here’s a template to help you craft the email.💡 Ensure Slack Admins add new users to the appropriate User Groups, ensuring each person joins the right channels.

-Now that a healthy foundation is established, you can begin to add more teams and departments.
-To help adoption, choose teams or departments that already overlap regularly with people that participated in Phase 1 and 2.
+Now that a healthy foundation is established, you can begin to add more groups and departments.
+To help adoption, choose teams that already overlap regularly with people that participated in Phase 1 and 2.

 That's it!
 Repeat this phase as much as necessary until your whole organization is on Slack.